Mark-Hopkins-at-Williams/starship-zitanic/README.md

 ## Note

 This challenge is derived from Kaggle's Spaceship Titanic competition.
-However, it is a custom-built edition for this class.
+However, it is a custom-built edition for this class, with several significant differences.